 SENDIASS Special Educational Needs and Disabilities Information Advice and Support Service or SENDIASS provides free impartial, confidential and accurate information, advice and support about education, health and social care for children, young people and their parents on matters relating to special educational needs and disability.
 We work to the Minimum Standards for SENDIASS and our team of senior practitioners are able to support, inform and advise on the basis of legal training and a detailed knowledge of education.
 Find out more about our policies We are part of the London Stockport Yorkshire & Humber Warwickshire Wiltshire Case Studies & News About us Supporting a family through the EHCP process "My 12 year old son has ADHD (Attention Deficit Hyperactivity Disorder), DCD (Developmental Coordination Disorder) and Sensory Processing Disorder, which prevented him from attending main stream schools.
 Once we had found a school that could support him, we realised he needed an EHCP (Education, Health and Care Plan) in order to continue with his education.
-Faced with the confusing process and difficulty in getting practical advice, I turned to the ADHD support group for help, and they suggested I see Jonathan from my local SENDIASS team.
-Jonathan was able to advise me on the evidence I needed, how to present it, and the stages of the process.
+Faced with the confusing process and difficulty in getting practical advice, I turned to the ADHD support group for help, and they suggested I see David from my local SENDIASS team.
+David was able to advise me on the evidence I needed, how to present it, and the stages of the process.
 He was also able to attend meetings, and throughout the processes it was hugely beneficial for me to have someone to talk to who understood the situation.
-Without Jonathan’s help I doubt we would have been able to present our case properly to Achieving for Children.
+Without David's help I doubt we would have been able to present our case properly to Achieving for Children.
 Consequently the EHCP would probably not have been granted and we would have had to challenge the decision, which would have been an unnecessary legal expense for both the Local Authority and ourselves.
 Thanks to our successful EHCP application my son is now thriving in school and is about to start his GCSE courses next term.
 We are now in a similar position with my 10 year old son, who has DCD, sensory processing disorder, auditory processing disorder, anxiety and dyslexia.
 We are gathering information for his EHCP application at the moment.
 When that is done I will be asking for Jonathan’s assistance once again to ensure that we have the right information presented properly for the EHCP, and I am confident that with his help we will be able to get what my younger son needs without having to go to appeal."